phpbb/ideas/README.md

 - **IDEAS_FORUM_ID** - The ID of the forum that ideas will be posted to.
 - **IDEA_POSTER_ID** - The user ID of the bot that will post ideas in the forums.

-Then run install.php, which will set up the database.
+Then run schema.sql, which will set up the database.

-**Remember to delete install.php once you are done!**

 ## Work In Progress ##